Parley and the Foundation for New York’s Strongest will work to turn plastic waste and litter into special edition Ocean Bags

 In collaboration with the Foundation for New York’s Strongest, the official non-profit of the New York City Department of Sanitation, we will bring attention to the trash that ends up in the city’s waterways and empower New Yorkers to take action in support of the plastic bag ban.

-Together in a series of cleanups, we will remove litter from beaches and waterways across the boroughs.
-Collected plastic items will then be cleaned, processed and transformed into Ocean Plastic®, which we’ll then use to make a special edition of our Parley Ocean Bag with the iconic logo ‘I LOVE NY’ to promote visits to beaches, parks, and other amazing attractions across New York State.
+Together, we’ll work to remove litter from beaches and waterways across the city.
+After the cleanup events, some of the collected plastic items will be cleaned, processed and turned into Ocean Plastic® which we’ll use to make a special edition of our Parley Ocean Bag with the iconic logo ‘I LOVE NY’ to promote visits to beaches, parks, and other amazing attractions across New York State.

 The bags will be available in March 2020, when New York State's ban on single-use plastic bags takes effect.